The Turkish court delays the verdict in case this could oust the leader of the opposition party - ExBulletin

 Critics consider the case as part of a broader repression of the CHP, which made significant gains in the local elections in recent years.
 They argue that the decision is designed to weaken the opposition before the national elections scheduled for 2028, which could be held earlier.

-Municipalities controlled by the CHP faced waves of arrests this year.
-Among these targeted is Mayor of Istanbul Ekrem Imamogluwho remains in police custody on the corruption charges he denies.
-Imamoglu is widely considered as a potential challenger for Erdogan and his arrest on the march triggered Generalized protests.
+The municipalities controlled by the CHP faced waves of arrests this year.
+Among the targeted persons is the mayor of Istanbul, Ekrem Imamoglu, who remains in police custody that he denies.
+Imamoglu is widely considered as a potential challenger for Erdogan and his arrest on the move sparked generalized demonstrations.

-Earlier this month, a court was removed CHPs elected provincial leadership in Istanbul And appointed an interim president to supervise the local branch.
+Earlier this month, a court withdrew the elected provincial leaders from CHP in Istanbul and appointed an acting president to supervise the local branch.
 The police escaped the official appointed by the court at the headquarters of the Istanbul parties, using spray to pepper to disperse the members of the party and the supporters who resisted his arrival.

 During a rally in Ankara on Sunday, Ozel described the repression against the CHP a judicial coup and promised to resist movements to undermine the oldest political party.